ProCern/expiringsqlitedict/README.rst

 Installation
 ------------

-The module has no dependencies beyond Python itself.
+The module has no dependencies beyond Python itself and the ``six`` single-file module.
 The minimum Python version is 2.5, continuously tested on Python 2.6, 2.7, 3.3 and 3.4 `on Travis <https://travis-ci.org/RaRe-Technologies/sqlitedict>`_.

 Install or upgrade with::